saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/rejectOrderItem.md

 Move the OrderItem from assigned fulfillment facility to brokering queue or reject orderItem queue or similar.

 **NOTE:** As compared to legacy code:
-* This serice is not responsible to adjust inventory levels, and log the rejection.
+* This service is not responsible to adjust inventory levels, and log the rejection.
 * Does create or update records in OrderItemShipGroupAssoc entity.
 * An orderItem is part of one and only one OrderItemShipGroup.